thinkwee/Abstract_Summarization_RNN/tmp/README.md

 # tmp
-- dictory for some temp files
+- dictory for some temp files and tools
 - mainly for testing